Enter your ZIP to

 2. Fixed Windows: Fixed impact windows do not open, but they’re a great option for maximizing light and providing an unobstructed view.
 These windows work well in areas where ventilation isn’t a priority, such as higher walls or large picture windows.

-3. Sliding Windows: Sliding windows are popular for their ease of use and clean lines.
+3. Sliding Windows: Sliding windows are popular for ease of use and clean lines.
 They provide a modern look while offering impact resistance and are especially suited for wide window openings.

 The average cost for a single impact window typically ranges from $300 to $1,500 per window, depending on factors such as size, material, style, and brand.